Boosting youth resilience through a new action learning programme especially for Newham young people aged 9 to 11.

-Delivered as a short course for school children with challenging behaviour or at risk of developing mental health issues, the programme addresses ‘basics, belonging, learning, coping and core self’ to explore what it means to be resilient and encourage pupils to plan, take and reflect on resilience ‘moves’ over a couple of months.
+Delivered as a short course for school children who could benefit from additional support to build their resilience, the programme addresses ‘basics, belonging, learning, coping and core self’ to explore what it means to be resilient and encourage pupils to plan, take and reflect on resilience ‘moves’ over a couple of months.

-Following the evaluation for this pilot we are pleased to be revisiting Bounce Back Newham.
-For 2016–17, we have been commissioned to put our expertise in wellbeing and resilience into further practice with a group of new designers – The Happy Seven, Owl n Wolf and fffunction – to improve and refocus the resources for 9- to 11-year-olds.
+Following the evaluation for this pilot, in 2016–17, we were commissioned to put our expertise in wellbeing and resilience into further practice with a group of new designers – The Happy Seven, Owl n Wolf and fffunction – to improve and refocus the resources for 9- to 11-year-olds.

-We are again putting the experiences of young people at the heart of the programme.
-Funded by the Big Lottery, dedicated HeadStart Youth Practitioners are delivering Bounce Back Newham in Primary Schools across the borough.
-They are working with us and the designers to explore and evaluate the resources with the younger audience, before working to co-design and test new resources.
-The purpose is to ensure that the new resources are as useable and impactful with those taking part as possible, building their skills and confidence, and ensuring the resilience they develop lives beyond the life of the programme.
+This again put the experiences of young people at the heart of the programme.
+Funded by the Big Lottery, dedicated HeadStart Youth Practitioners delivered Bounce Back Newham in Primary Schools across the borough.
+They worked with us and the designers to explore and evaluate the resources with the younger audience, before working to co-design and test new resources.
+This was to ensure that the new resources are as useable and impactful with those taking part as possible, building their skills and confidence, and ensuring the resilience they develop lives beyond the life of the programme.